kylermurphy/asi_tools/README.md

 ## Initialization

-Initialize the library for the first time.
-And set idl system variable ```!asi_tools``` which specifies a number of requirements including the directory to download data and the url's where data is accessed
+Initialize the library for the first time (below).
+And set idl system variable ```!asi_tools``` which specifies a number of requirements including the directory to download data and the url's where data is accessed.

 ```idl
 asi_init